Arjun-Mota/arjun-mota.github.io/tabs/about.md

 ├── Home  > All the updates will appear here.
 ├── Categories  > Contains all the articles clustered into several categories.
 ├── Timeline  > Timeline of all the articles by posting date.
+├── Tags  > Tags related to all the articles.
 ├── About  > You can get to learn more about me and content of this blog.
 ```